HugoDF/alpinejs-playground/README.md

 # Alpine.js Playground

-Alpine.js examples not explictly covered in the core documentation.
+A set of ready to use Alpine.js examples with TailwindCSS.

 Find the examples in the [pages](./pages) directory.